obenland/wp-last-login/readme.txt

 == Changelog ==

+= 4 =
+* Improved date display to account for the timezone of the site.
+Props @knutsp.

+= 3 =
+* Fixed a bug where users who haven't logged in disappear from user lists when ordering by last login.
+See https://wordpress.org/support/topic/new-users-dont-get-the-meta-field/

+= 2 =
+* Maintenance release.
+* Updated code to adhere to WordPress Coding Standards.
+* Tested with WordPress 5.0.

 = 1.4.0 =
 * Fixed a long standing bug, where sorting users by last login didn't work.